© Philippe Samyn & Partners

 In June 1999, TOTALFINA launched a successful public exchange offer on ELF AQUITAINE to create TOTALFINA ELF, later renamed TOTAL.

-Since then, GBL and CNP have remained amongst the largest shareholders of TOTAL, today with 1.3% and 0.6% of the capital respectively.
+Since then, GBL and CNP have remained amongst the largest shareholders of TOTAL, today with each of them holding 0.6%.

 AOT Energy is a private, global energy trading company which traces its origins back to 1947, when Baron FRÈRE founded TRANSCOMETAL to service the steel industry.
 Since then the TRANSCOR GROUP expanded from coal into crude oil and oil products with the acquisition of the international brand "ASTRA" in the 1980's.
 In more recent years ASTRA expanded into petrochemicals, renewables and gas.
 Until recently this group operated under the name ASTRA TRANSCOR ENERGY.